-- 1. Human Rights Council resolution 33/22 on "Equal participation in political and public affairs" requests the Office of the High Commissioner for Human Rights (hereafter OHCHR) "to prepare concise and action-oriented draft guidelines as a set of orientations for States on the effective implementation of the right to participate in public affairs, as set out in article 25 of the International Covenant on Civil and Political Rights and as further elaborated on in other relevant provisions under international human rights law, and to present the draft guidelines to the Human Rights Council at its thirty-ninth session in order to allow the Council to take a decision on the way forward". - 2.
-Resolution 33/22 also requests OHCHR "to facilitate open, transparent and inclusive elaboration of the draft guidelines through consultations with States and with the participation of relevant United Nations agencies, funds and programmes, intergovernmental organizations, the Human Rights Committee and other treaty bodies, special procedures, regional human rights mechanisms, national human rights institutions, civil society organizations, academia and other relevant stakeholders, including through informal consultations with States and other stakeholders at the regional level". - 3.
-In order to implement resolution 33/22, OHCHR will organize five regional consultations in each of the following regions: the Americas; Sub-Saharan Africa; Middle East and North Africa; Asia Pacific; and Western Europe, Eastern Europe and Others.
-The first regional consultation for the Americas was held in Santiago, Chile, on 13 and 14 June 2017.
+- 1. In its resolution 33/22 on equal participation in political and public affairs, the Human Rights Council requested the Office of the United Nations High Commissioner for Human Rights (OHCHR) to prepare concise and action-oriented draft guidelines as a set of orientations for States on the effective implementation of the right to participate in public affairs, as set out in article 25 of the International Covenant on Civil and Political Rights and as further elaborated on in other relevant provisions under international human rights law, and to present the draft guidelines to the Human Rights Council at its thirty-ninth session in order to allow the Council to take a decision on the way forward. - 2.
+In the same resolution, the Council also requested OHCHR to facilitate open, transparent and inclusive elaboration of the draft guidelines through consultations with States and with the participation of relevant United Nations agencies, funds and programmes, intergovernmental organizations, the Human Rights Committee and other treaty bodies, special procedures, regional human rights mechanisms, national human rights institutions, civil society organizations, academia and other relevant stakeholders, including through informal consultations with States and other stakeholders at the regional level. - 3.
+In order to implement resolution 33/22, OHCHR will organize five regional consultations in each of the following regions: the Americas; sub-Saharan Africa; Asia and the Pacific; the Middle East and North Africa and the Western Europe, Eastern Europe, Central Asia and other States.
+The first regional consultation, for the Americas, was held in Santiago on 13 and 14 June 2017, the second consultation, for sub-Saharan Africa, was held in Addis Ababa on 6 and 7 September 2017, the third consultation, for Asia and the Pacific, was held in Bangkok on 2 and 3 October 2017 and the fourth consultation, for the Middle East and North Africa, was held in Beirut on 21 and 22 December 2017.